 We will focus on the former problem in this article – How do you extract the data from many available sources.

 Step 1: Identify and classify the data sources

-Prior to gathering any data you need to identify the sources.
-Then the sources need to be classified in ways such that they can be organized and used effectively.
+In our data extraction services guide, prior to gathering any data, you need to identify the sources.
+Then the sources need to be classified in ways such that they can be organized, documented, and used effectively.